njlr/mnmlstc-unittest/Readme.rst

 which rely on the preprocessor macros, unittest tries to take a page from the python unittest module.
 However, unittest was written for use with CMake (and its test runner, CTest) in mind.
-If this is outside the scope or use of your project, it would be best to look elsewhere.
+If this is outside the scope or use of your project, it may be best to look elsewhere.

 Information on installing and using unittest (as well as modifying its internals) can be found in its documentation.